XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 - Start, Stop, Cancel, Lock and pick a side through commands

 ¹ Currently its only possible to do these things if its launched through the extension.

 # Getting started after install
-There should be a new deck available in Lioranboard called StreamUP
+There should be a new deck available in Lioranboard called 'StreamUP - Predictions' open up this deck and you will be greeted by the deck in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTQ0ODU3NCwtMTU1Njk2NjU1NiwxMD
+eyJoaXN0b3J5IjpbMTkyNDM5MzkyMCwtMTU1Njk2NjU1NiwxMD
 Y0MTU4NzEwLC05OTI4NzQzNzMsNDQ0ODY3NDA3LC0xMTU1OTQ4
 NzI3LC0xMDYzNzY3NTA2LC05NDUwMDA5NDRdfQ==
 -->